Skip to content

 A well-structured documentation system supports four fundamental needs:

-• Discoverability — Users must be able to find information quickly
+• Discoverability: users must be able to find information quickly

-• Navigation — Readers should move through documentation logically
+• Navigation: readers should move through documentation logically

-• Task completion — Documentation must guide users toward real outcomes
+• Task completion: documentation must guide users toward real outcomes

-• Learning progression — Readers should be able to deepen their understanding over time
+• Learning progression: readers should be able to deepen their understanding over time

 These goals cannot be achieved through writing quality alone.
 They require intentional architecture.

+One of the most widely adopted models for structuring documentation is the Diataxis framework.
 It separates documentation into four distinct types, each serving a different reader need.

-Documentation Type Purpose
+Documentation type Purpose

 Tutorials Teach beginners step-by-step

-How-To Guides Help users accomplish specific tasks
+How-to guides Help users accomplish specific tasks

 Reference Provide precise technical details